Rootcipher8112/SOC-Analyst-Environment-Project/README.md

    - **Command and Control (C2) Server** (I marked this in red for clarity)

 4. **Creating a Virtual Private Cloud (VPC)**:
-   Since all the servers will be hosted in the cloud, I used the **Vulture** cloud provider and created a Virtual Private Cloud (VPC) to represent the isolated network where these servers will operate.
+   Since all the servers wwell be hosted in the cloud, I used the **Vulture** cloud provider and created a Virtual Private Cloud (VPC) to represent the isolated network where these servers wwell operate.
 I labeled the VPC in the diagram and placed it behind the servers for visual clarity.

 5. **Connecting the Servers**:
-   I connected the servers with arrows to represent how data will flow betIen them:
+   I connected the servers with arrows to represent how data wwell flow betIen them:
    - The **Windows Server** is connected to the **Fleet Server**.
    - The **Ubuntu Server** is also connected to the **Fleet Server**.
    - The **Fleet Server** is linked to the **Elastic and Kibana Server**.
-   - The **OS Ticket Server** is connected to **Elastic and Kibana** as Ill.
+   - The **OS Ticket Server** is connected to **Elastic and Kibana** as well.

    I customized the arrows to represent different communication paths, such as log forwarding or alert management.